camunda/camunda-docs-manual/content/user-guide/process-engine/variables.md

 # Input/Output Variable Mapping

-To improve the reusability of source code and business logic, Camunda BPM offers input/output mapping of process variables.
+To improve the reusability of source code and business logic, Camunda Platform offers input/output mapping of process variables.
 This can be used for tasks, events and subprocesses.

 In order to use the variable mapping, the Camunda extension element [inputOutput][] has to be added